WVC 44 -

 nonprobate personal property of the decedent on the forms required

-in this section or section seven of said article.
+in this section or section seven, article eleven, chapter eleven of

 WVC 44 - 1 - 14 A